ZEN872/CS220_TEAM_8/README.md

 - Then, once in the dc shell enter the command: **source syn.tcl**

 **WARNING: IF you get warnings that stop the syn, then just press the ENTER key repeatedly until the warning goes away**

+## How to run Primetime:

+# To run the prime time:
+- You would have already run the simulation script **(Generate a .vcd file)**
+- You would have already run the synthesis script file **(Generate a synthesis.v file)**

+- Once these files are made, you have to enter the ptpx directory
+- Then enter the pt shell by using the command : *pt_shell*